kapsner/rBiasCorrection/README.md

 # BiasCorrector

 The GUI `BiasCorrector` provides the functionality implemented in `rBiasCorrection` in a web application.
-For further infomation please visit [https://github.com/kapsner/BiasCorrector](https://github.com/kapsner/BiasCorrector).
+For further information please visit [https://github.com/kapsner/BiasCorrector](https://github.com/kapsner/BiasCorrector).

 # FAQ